A compelling story

-Writing something that would barely make a materialisation is a career-killer.
+Writing something that would barely make a materialization is a career-killer.
 If it won't make it into a movie or, so, then it's probably too grotesque. but the fantasy genre is even more 'infested' with abstractus.
-So, how could it be any helpful?
-Creative writing doesn’t necessarily mean a meaningful writing and could easily turn into a bauble.
+So, could fiction books be any helpful?

 The practical fiction

 There are great examples of the classic literature, where fiction plays a teacher better than any college, in terms of examination technique: Sherlock Holmes, Huckleberry Finn, Oliver Twist, and others in the events of history.
 Could fantasy bring something similar to the table, other than a premise of good vs evil?

 It could and it does

 The quality writing, not driven by any material success, only for having a scientific interest in itself - is a rare combination of both worlds.
 We are filled with media, social networks, virtual and real luxuries, artificial and not-so artificial intelligence, from one side, from the other – competitive self-publishing market.
 More and more of independent authors are trying to prove their point, but lose ‘the agenda’ of science in the fantasy genre department.